anthonymansur/blackjack-game/README.md

 entire deck itself.
 This allowed for easy searching and manipulation of a collection of cards.

-Since an Ace card can be worth either a one or a ten, an array was used to hold the two different possible sums that a hand can take.
+Since an Ace card can be worth either a one or an eleven, an array was used to hold the two different possible sums that a hand can take.